T-Python-Sep-24/UNIT-1-PROJECT/README.md

 Follow the on-screen instructions to complete each action.
 ## As for the Management :
 After logging in as a management user, you can:
-.Fine violations for customers under your ministry.
+.Fine violations for Residents under your ministry.
-.Review and respond to customer objections.
+.Review and respond to Resident objections.
-.Apply discounts to all or specific customers.
+.Apply discounts to all or specific Residents.
 .Check logs of issued fines and actions you've taken.
 You will only be able to interact with violations that assigned to your ministry